JEN OLDKNOW | ABSTRACT PAINTER

-Creating abstract oil paintings and works on paper, with an emphasis on the use of vibrant colour and bold, gestural marks.
+Creating oil paintings and works on paper, with an emphasis on the use of vibrant colour, texture, and bold gestural marks to conjure a personal response to the ups and downs of life.

-‘Something Intangible, Somerhing Shared’, Jen Oldknow in conversation with A’Dora Phillips for the Vision & Art Project: read here
+‘Something Intangible, Something Shared’; Jen Oldknow in conversation with A’Dora Phillips for the Vision & Art Project - read here

 ARTIST STATEMENT